andres2203/StadtFarm/README.md

 * optical device for Chlorophyll sensing and develop an AI

 ## Contributors
-* Light senor code, written by Mohannad Rawashdeh
+* Light sensor code, written by Mohannad Rawashdeh